pingcap/docs/architecture.md

 ### TiFlash server

-The TiFlash Server is a special kind of storage server.
-Differs to normal TiKV, TiFlash is a kind of column-oriented storage server which is mainly designed for OLAP scenarios.
+The TiFlash Server is a special type of storage server.
+Unlike ordinary TiKV nodes, TiFlash stores data by column, mainly designed to accelerate analytical processing.